Sunscreen

 Medical organizations such as the American Cancer Society recommend the use of sunscreen because it aids in the prevention of squamous cell carcinomas.
 The routine use of sunscreens may also reduce the risk of melanoma.
-However, many sunscreens do not block ultraviolet A (UVA) radiation, yet protection from UVA is important for the prevention of skin cancer.

-To provide a better indication of their ability to protect against skin cancer and other diseases associated with UVA radiation (such as phytophotodermatitis), the use of broad-spectrum (UVA/UVB) sunscreens has been recommended.
-Some sunscreens include an expiration date—a date indicating when they may become less effective.
+To effectively protect against all the potential damages of UV light, the use of broad-spectrum sunscreens (covering both UVA and UVB radiation) has been recommended.

 History

 Early civilizations used a variety of plant products to help protect the skin from sun damage.
 For example, ancient Greeks used olive oil for this purpose, and ancient Egyptians used extracts of rice, jasmine, and lupine plants whose products are still used in skin care today.
 Zinc oxide paste has also been popular for skin protection for thousands of years.
-Among the nomadic sea-going Sama-Bajau people of the Philippines, Malaysia, and Indonesia, a common type of sun protection is a paste called borak or burak, which was made from water weeds, rice and spices.
-It is used most commonly by women to protect the face and exposed skin areas from the harsh tropical sun at sea.
+Among the nomadic sea-going Sama-Bajau people of the Philippines, Malaysia, and Indonesia, a common type of sun protection is a paste called borak or burak, which was made from water weeds, rice, and spices; it is used most commonly by women to protect the face and exposed skin areas from the harsh tropical sun at sea.
 In Myanmar, thanaka, a yellow-white cosmetic paste made of ground bark, is traditionally used for sun protection.

-The first ultraviolet B filters were produced in 1928.
-Followed by the first sunscreen, invented in Australia by chemist H.A.
-Milton Blake, in 1932 formulating with the UV filter 'salol' (Phenyl salicylate) at a concentration of 10%.
-Its protection was verified by the University of Adelaide.
-In 1936, L'Oreal released its first sunscreen product, formulated by French chemist Eugène Schueller.
+In Madagascar, a ground wood paste called masonjoany has been worn for sun protection, as well as decoration and insect repellent, since the 18th century, and is ubiquitous in the Northwest coastal regions of the island to this day.

+In 1820, Sir Everard Home, an English physician, conducted observational experiences that suggested there is something other than heat from the sun that causes sunburns.
+He also documented the protective effect of having dark skin on sun burns.
+The link between UV rays and skin burns was established experimentally by Erik Johan Widmark in 1889, which initiated research into substances capable of blocking or absorbing UV radiation for skin protection.

+The first commercial sunscreen was under the names Zeozon for sunburn prophylaxis and Ultrazeozon against glacier burn from Kopp & Joseph produced with aesculin derivatives.

+Once Wilhelm Hausser and Wilhelm Vahle had determined the wavelength responsible for sunburn on the skin at 297 nm, all that remained was to find substances that absorb in this specific wavelength range.

+It was Emil Klarfeld who identified two substances Salicylicacidbenzylester and Benzylcinnamic acid ester that absorb in the requested range.
+He formulated a product with these two ingredients and the company Lehn & Fink launched the product under the Dorothy Gray brand.